rotundasoftware/modui-base/README.md

 ]
 ```

-View options are attached directly to the view object, but they should be accessed through `view.get`.
+View options are attached directly to the view object, but they should be accessed externally through `view.get`.

 ```javascript
 const myView = MyView( { name : 'CodeIzCool', type : 'ThisIsRequired' } );